bioinformatics-polito/DEEPrior/README.md

 ## 1. Getting Started

 ### 1.1 Prerequisites
-DEEPrior is developed in Python 3.7.0 with minimal libraries required.
+DEEPrior is developed in Python 3.7.0 with minimal libraries required .
 To run DEEPrior we strongly suggest you to create a clean virtual environment in order to avoid conflicts with other projects.
 If you are an expert with virtual environments, all you need is to install the libraries listed in the requirements files, clone this repository and jump directly to **Test if everything is ok**.
 Otherwise no problem, follow the **Installing** section, the installation is very simple!

 #### 1.1 Prerequisites